bartbutenaers/node-red-contrib-ui-svg/README.md

    <animate xlink:href="#mycircle" id="myanimation" attributeName="r" begin="0s" dur="3s" repeatCount="1" from="10" to="40"/>
    ```

-+ *Via the "Animations" tab sheet*, to keep the drawing and the animations separated.
++ *Via the "Animation" tab sheet*, to keep the drawing and the animations separated.
 Click the *'add'* button to create a new animation record, where following properties need to be entered:
    + ***Animation id***: The id of this SVG animate element (in this example *"myanimation"*).
    + ***Target element id***: The id of the SVG element that you want to animate (in this example *"mycircle"*).
    + ***Class***: By setting a value in class, you can use a selector to start or stop multiple animations.